1997 San Francisco 49ers season: Week 9:at New Orleans Saints

-Week 10 vs. Dallas Cowboys
+Week 10: vs. Dallas Cowboys

-The playoff-level intensity of the 1992–96 period was gone as the faltering Cowboys limped into 3Com Park at 4–4 and actually led in the third quarter 10–7, but the surging Niners scored ten more points then intercepted Troy Aikman in the final minute on a pass intended for Stepfret Williams; the 17–10 Niners win would in essence be a last hurrah for the rivalry that had dominated the league earlier in the decade.
-It was also the last win at home until 2022.
+The playoff-level intensity of the 1992–96 period was gone as the faltering Cowboys limped into 3Com Park at 4–4 and led in the third quarter 10–7, but the surging Niners scored ten more points and then intercepted Troy Aikman in the game's final minute on a pass intended for Stepfret Williams.
+The 17–10 Niners win would in essence be a last hurrah for the rivalry that had dominated the league earlier in the decade.
+It was also the 49ers' last win over the Cowboys at home until 2022.

-Week 11 at Philadelphia Eagles
+Week 11: at Philadelphia Eagles

 The Niners traveled to Veterans Stadium and won 24–12, snaring three Eagles turnovers and scoring on a Merton Hanks fumble return and a Chuck Levy punt return.

-Werk 12 vs. Carolina Panthers
+Week 12: vs. Carolina Panthers

 The Niners picked off Kerry Collins three more times and held the Panthers under 260 total yards as they reached ten straight wins 23–19.

-Week 13 vs. San Diego Chargers
+Week 13: vs. San Diego Chargers

 The collapse of San Diego's season after a 4–4 start continued as only a Paul Bradford fumble-return score marred San Francisco's 17–10 win.

-Week 14 at Kansas City Chiefs
+Week 14: at Kansas City Chiefs

-Three years after their loss to Joe Montana at Arrowhead Stadium, the Niners were crushed 44–9 as Rich Gannon threw three touchdowns and Steve Young threw three interceptions and Jeff Brohm threw a pick six.
+Three years after their loss to Joe Montana at Arrowhead Stadium, the Niners were crushed 44–9 as Rich Gannon threw three touchdowns and Steve Young threw three interceptions, and Jeff Brohm threw a pick-six.

-Week 15 vs. Minnesota Vikings
+Week 15: vs. Minnesota Vikings

 Steve Young rebounded with two touchdowns in a 28–17 win over the Vikings.
-In a harbinger of the Vikings’ subsequent season Randall Cunningham played the whole game and had two touchdowns.
+In a harbinger of the Vikings' subsequent season, Randall Cunningham played the whole game and had two touchdowns.

-Week 16 vs. Denver Broncos
+Week 16: vs. Denver Broncos

 The Niners reached thirteen wins by crushing the Super Bowl-bound Denver Broncos 34–17.
 The Broncos led 17–14 in the third quarter but after a Niners field goal John Elway was picked off by Merton Hanks and Hanks scored.
-Another Niners field goal and a fumble return score by Kevin Greene salted away the San Francisco win.
+Another Niners field goal and a fumble-return score by Kevin Greene salted away the San Francisco win.
+Jerry Rice returned for this one game and had three catches and a touchdown.

-Week 17 at Seattle Seahawks
+Week 17: at Seattle Seahawks

-Having secured the top playoff seed the Niners played all three of their quarterbacks at the Kingdome and the frustrated Seahawks ended their 8–8 season on a high note as Warren Moon erupted for four touchdowns in only his second career win (38–9) in six games against San Francisco (the other win was a 10–7 win with the Oilers).
+Having secured the top playoff seed, the Niners played all three of their quarterbacks at the Kingdome, and the frustrated Seahawks ended their 8–8 season on a high note as Warren Moon erupted for four touchdowns in only his second career win (38–9) in six games against San Francisco (the other win was a 10–7 win with the Oilers in 1993).